untitled-data-company/untitled-data-company.github.io/_posts/2024-06-27-dlt-REST-API-config-object-or-the-power-of-Python.md

 ---

 **Requirements:** This post will be easier to read if you are familiar with:
+- a basic knowledge of [Python](https://www.python.org/) lists and list comprehension.
 - [dlt](https://dlthub.com) - a Python library to move data between (many) sources to (many) destination.
 - the dlt [REST API source](https://dlthub.com) - a dlt source to ingest data from REST APIs in a declarative way.
-- a basic knowledge of [Python](https://www.python.org/) lists and list comprehension.
+[Here](https://www.youtube.com/watch?v=rdNj2S3lli0&ab_channel=UntitledDataCompany) a quick recap.
+- some interest in getting data from a REST API.

 # Python > YAML
 When we started discussing a declarative way to ingest REST API data with dlt, one thing was clear in my mind: we would stick to Python.
 Sure, someone will soon come up with a YAML version of it, but that's fine.
 The YAML version will be a wrapper and, like every wrapper, it will limit the available features (making other things simpler).
 Wrapping is perfect to give someone a gift like a chocolate box or for making a certain feature easier to use.